lukebarousse/Data_Job_Pipeline_Airflow/README.md

 # 🐳 Start & Stop
 Reference: [Airflow with Docker-Compose](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html)
 ## Start-up of Docker-Compose
+NOTE: If you don't want to use credits on first run change 'serpapi_biquery.py' to testing
 1. If necessary, SSH and cd into root directory
 ```
 cd ..